All Episodes

 The suicide rate among transgender people is over 40%.

-The general population, it's less than two percent.
+The general population, it's less than 2%.

-That yeah, that gets to the heart of it.
+That, yeah, that gets to the heart of it.

 That this is a horrible, that this kind of identity confusion is a terrible thing for anybody to find themselves in the middle of.

-But as many for as many of those suicides as there are, uh there are cases, there was, I think he was a guy who was a sports writer for the LA Times uh or one of the papers out in California, and he announced a couple of years ago that he decided to become a woman and he was switching from writing his sports to writing a column about transitioning to a woman.
+But as many, for as many of those suicides as there are, there are cases, there was, I think he was a guy, he was a sports writer for the LA Times or one of the papers out in California.

 But we are in uncharted territory here.

-We got a break, we'll be back in a moment.
+We'll be back in a moment.

-Mark Stein on the Rush Limbaugh Show.
+Mark Stein on the Rush Limbaugh show.

-Uh by the way, just to go back to, I think on Thursday, this is how we got into this whole uh topic, um, Phil Robertson, Duck Dynasty, A and E and have now backed down completely.
+By the way, just to go back to, I think on Thursday, this is how we got into this whole topic.

-Uh it was never a commercial decision.
+It was never a commercial decision.

-No, they made an ideological decision to bounce him and then a commercial decision uh to run a marathon of Duck Dynasty shows.
+No, they made an ideological decision to bounce him and then a commercial decision to run a marathon of Duck Dynasty shows.

 Don't apologize.